simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 <br>

-## OpenAI Gymnasium
+## OpenAI's Gym

-In this project, I will use OpenAI’s Gymnasium library to build and train my reinforcement learning agent for **Trick or ReTreat**.
+In this project, I will use OpenAI’s Gymnasium library (a branch of the original Gym library) to build and train my reinforcement learning agent for **Trick or ReTreat**.
 It is a common library to use in reinforcement learning.

 To get familiar with Gymnasium, I began by experimenting with its pre-defined environments.
 This approach helped me gain a solid understanding before diving into creating a custom environment for **Trick or ReTreat**.
-To start, I will give a brief introduction to OpenAI’s Gymnasium, summarising its documentation.
+To start, I'll give a brief introduction to Gymnasium, summarising its key features and functions based on its documentation.

 #### **Environments**

 Thinking back to the previous post, an environment represents everything an agent interacts with.
 This includes the various states, the actions the agent can take and the placement of rewards.
-Let’s see how we can represent this using OpenAI’s Gymnasium.
+Let’s see how we can represent this in OpenAI’s Gymnasium.

 **Initialising Environments**

-To use pre-defined environments from Open AI, initialisation is quite simple and can be done by calling `make()` function.
+Using pre-defined environments from Gymnasium is fairly straightforward - simply call `make()` function to initialise an environment.

-**How to Interact with the Environment**
+**Interacting with the Environment**

-Environments are a class in Gymnasium, below is a list of functions I used along with a description:
+In Gymnasium, environments are represented as classes.
+Below is an overview of key functions for interacting with these environments

 **1.	reset()**

--	Resets environment to an initial state
+-	Resets environment to its initial state.

--	Needed before running `step()`
+-	Must be called before running `step()` to start a new episode.

--	Initial state of environments usually have randomness to ensure exploring, the randomness can be controlled by the `seed` parameter
+-	Initial state of environments usually have randomness to ensure exploring, the randomness can be controlled by the `seed` parameter.

 **2.	step()**

--	Input: Action, A, agent takes
+-	Input: The action A that the agent takes.

 -	Returns the following:

-    -	New state (called observation).
+    - New State (called observation): Environment's new state after taking action A.

-    - Reward for taking action A.
+    - Reward: The reward received for taking action A.

-    - Boolean value for terminated which is True if agent has reached a goal or completed the task.
+    - Terminated: A Boolean indicating whether the agent has reached a goal or completed the task

-    - Boolean value for truncated which is True if the episode ends due to a step limit or other reasons
+    - Truncated: A Boolean that is True if the episode ends due to step limits or other specified conditions.

-    - Dictionary of additional information useful for debugging or analysis.
+    - Info: A dictionary of additional information, useful for debugging or analysis.

 **3.	render()**

 -	To help visualise what the agent observes in the environment.

--	`render_mode` is most commonly set to:
+-	`render_mode` is commonly set to:

-    - `rgb_array`: Returns image of environment as (x, y, 3).
+    - `rgb_array`: Returns an image of the environment as an array of shape (x, y, 3).

-    - `human`: Displays environment for real time viewing.
+    - `human`: Displays environment for real time.

 **4.	close()**